Zmeos/dokebi/README.md

 dokebi stop
 ```

-Dokebis is little mischievous monsters living in Korean forests.
+Dokebis are little mischievous monsters living in Korean forests.
 They can be nice, or they can try to trick you.
 If this one isn't behaving please let me know.